StackVista/stackstate-docs/use/concepts/relations.md

 ![Relation details](/.gitbook/assets/v51_direct_relation_details.png)

-When a relation is selected by clicking on it, detailed information about the component is shown in the right panel details tab - **Direct relation details**, **Indirect relation details** or **Grouped relation details**, depending on the type of relation that has been selected.
+When a relation is selected by clicking on it, detailed information about the relation is shown in the right panel details tab - **Direct relation details**, **Indirect relation details** or **Grouped relation details**, depending on the type of relation that has been selected.
 For details of the tab content, see the relation types [direct relations](#direct-relations), [indirect relations](#indirect-relations) and [grouped relations](#grouped-relations).

 ## Dependencies and propagation